-hello!
 This blog is mostly written by me, Merryn Dineley.
-I am the archaeologist, although I don't have my own site to dig.
-I prefer to be involved in experimental archaeology and the study of ancient technologies, such as malting, brewing, spinning, weaving, felting ... invisible archaeology.
-Ancient crafts and stuff that leaves little or no archaeological trace in the ground.
+I'm an archaeologist, although I don't have my own site to dig.
+I'm involved in experimental archaeology and the study of ancient technologies, particularly malting and brewing but I also like spinning, weaving, felting.

 Hello, my full name is Marc Graham Dineley, and I am normally called Graham, but Google People uses first and last names, so to Google I am Marc Dineley.

 I have a scientific/mathematical education, a Bsc in Maths and MSc in computing.

 I have spent my professional working life with computers, with last the 30 years working in IT support in a University.
 I am a Linux geek, due to an acute allergy to Microsoft, caused by overexposure at work.

 I have been interested in Ancient Monuments since childhood, and a fascination for Stone Circles since I came across them as a teenager.

 My knowledge of beer making comes from 30 years of experience and David Line's books, "The Big Book of Brewing" and "Brewing Beers like those you buy".

 It is possible to use this knowledge in the study of ancient malting and brewing techniques, because the underlying principles to this technology is dictated by the biochemistry of Barley and Yeast.
 This biochemistry has not changed for many thousands if not millions of years.